anurag22th/ML_Projects/Language Translation (using ibm_watson)/readme.txt

-Basic structure to use in other products.
+Basic structure to use in other projects.